useshortcut/api-cookbook/set-up-instructions.md

 ***

 All access to the Clubhouse API is [token based](https://github.com/clubhouse/api-cookbook/blob/master/Authentication.md).
 Your token will be a string of characters that is generated in the Clubhouse UI.
 Unlike a password, these tokens cannot be changed (just deleted).
 Each time that a script you are using needs to access the API, your token must be included in the request.
 While you can manually add your token to any script you use, we recommend saving this token as an environment variable.
-This helps keep your token secure and makes it easier to work with the API.
+This helps keep your token secure and makes working with the API easier.

 Get your [Clubhouse API token](https://app.clubhouse.io/settings/account/api-tokens) from the Clubhouse UI.